BRISBANE & ONLINE IN AUSTRALIA

 Effective practice honours the complexity of human experience.

-While cognitive approaches and clinical frameworks provide valuable tools for understanding thoughts, beliefs and meaning-making, many experiences, particularly trauma, attachment wounds and chronic stress, are also held through the body, emotions, relationships and nervous system.
+While cognitive approaches and clinical frameworks provide valuable tools for understanding thoughts, beliefs and meaning-making, many experiences, particularly trauma, attachment wounds and chronic stress, are also held through the body, emotions, relationships and the nervous system.

 In supervision, we will explore how to integrate both top-down and bottom-up approaches into your practice.